 Industrially, ZnSO4 is prepared by roasting sulfide ore in air below 700 °C and leaching the mass with dilute sulfuric acid.

 ZnSO4 is widely used for making calico printing and eye lotion.
 It is also used in medicine to supplement the intake of Zn.

 The crystalline form of zinc nitrate, Zn(NO3)2, 6H2O is obtained from the solution of ZnCO3 in dilute nitric acid.

 Uses of Zinc

-A metal compound like zinc oxide is the primary ingredient for making paints, rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, batteries, and wildly used textiles industries and medicine.
+A metal compound like zinc oxide is the primary ingredient for making paints, rubber, cosmetics, pharmaceuticals, plastics, inks, soaps, and batteries.

 Zinc oxide is also wildly used in textiles industries and medicine.